-- 1. From the watch face, long press the lower button to access the Control panel. - 2.
+- 1. From the watch face, press the lower button and open Control panel from the list of widgets. - 2.
 Select Alarm clock. - 3.
 Select New alarm. - 4.
 First select how often you want the alarm to sound.
 The options are: